eLiteEs/e--buildninja/README.md

 5. You can see, if all the code is right, that inside the ```target``` folder is the compiled ```main.cpp``` file.

 ## Where is eBuildNinja used?
-eBuildNinja is used on the IDE AliCode, for compiling C^8 and LaQTeOS and if you want, you can implement it on your C++ project.
+eBuildNinja is used on the IDE AliCode, for compiling C++ and C^8 and if you want, you can implement it on your C++ project.